SabrinaMH/ShareIt/README.md

 # ShareIt

 Requirements for running the system:
-- Run an instance of EventStore (http://geteventstore.com) on default port.
+- Set up an instance of EventStore (http://geteventstore.com) on default port.
-- Run Couchbase

-Both of these can be provisioned using the Vagrant files included in this project.
-To do so, run "vagrant up" in both /couchbase and /eventstore.
+- Set up an instance of Couchbase (a cluster of 4 nodes can be provisioned by running "vagrant up" in /couchbase).